stonefonly/RGetDataProject/README.md

 =============================================================================================
 (This information is also available together with r code in "run_analysis.R")

-1. Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.

 - Read in subject/X/y from the training set; combine them into 1 data frame called "data.train".
 - Read in subject/X/y from the test set; combine them into 1 data frame called "data.test".
 - Combine the training and test data frames into 1 data frame called "data"; delete other temporary data frames.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.

 - Read in the names of the selected features; use these names to update the colnames of "data".
 - Select only measurements on the mean and standard deviation; subtract these measurements to generate a new data frame called "data2" ('Subject' and 'Activity' are also subtracted for "data2").

-3. Uses descriptive activity names to name the activities in the data set.
+3.Uses descriptive activity names to name the activities in the data set.

 - Read in the activity number and names.
 - Use actual names to replace the numbers for activities in "data2".

-4. Appropriately labels the data set with descriptive variable names.
+4.Appropriately labels the data set with descriptive variable names.

 - Get the original variable names from "data2".
 - Replace the abbreviations with full words; delete the additional symbols; seperate words with a dot.
 - Use the updated variable names to rename the variables in "data2".

-5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5.Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 - Split the measurements data of 'data2' by activity and subject;
 - get the average of each variable for each activity and each subject;